 The Navy

-I’m a Submarine Officer in the US Navy.
-I spend a lot of time trying to become an officer that enlisted Sailors deserve.
+Between 2018 and 2023, I spent 5 years as a Submarine Officer in the US Navy.
+I spent that time trying to become an officer that enlisted Sailors deserved.

 The 2017 Army-Navy Game, with my roommates.